Eren121/ns3-roce/simulation/src/lte/doc/source/lte-profiling.rst

 Propagation model
 -----------------

 The objective of this scenario is to evaluate the impact of the propagation model complexity in the overall run time figures.
 Therefore, the same scenario is simulated twice: once using the more simple Friis model, once with the more complex Building model.
-The rest of the parameters (e.g. number of eNodeB and of UE attached per eNodeB) were mantained.
+The rest of the parameters (e.g. number of eNodeB and of UE attached per eNodeB) were maintained.
 The timing results for both models are compared in the following figure.

 .. _fig-propagationModel: